viveknarang/krama-AI/README.md

 }
 ```

 When you want to get a specific product you can use this endpoint.
 All you need to pass is your access token and the SKU.
-This endpoint is cached for efficiency but also ensures that updated product data is served when applicable.
+This endpoint is cached for efficiency but also ensures that updated product data is served when the product update is invoked for this product.

 ### HTTP Request URL